toeverything/OctoBase/README.md

 A very good place to ask questions and discuss development work is our [Telegram Group].

-We gladly accept contributions via GitHub pull requests.
+We gladly accept contributions via GitHub pull requests, you can go to [contributing] to see more information

 ## Goals